 A few weeks back we did an interview with Covet’s Yvette Young regarding a super secret Fecking Bahamas project, and we were beyond flattered when she offered to have us out for a show.
 The closest stop was Las Vegas, booked at a spot called The Usual Place.
 It’s a nice place, with spacious wraparound patio and plenty of room for patrons inside, but also a decent-sized stage with great sound and lights to back it up.
 We can’t stress enough how important it is to bring a little vibe or ambience to your set, and while you can occasionally rely on a venue for this, it’s never a certainty.
 The vibes here were perfect.

 One thing that was of genuine interest to us was that in the line that started to form outside, conversations were easily manifesting between strangers thanks to the perfectly tailored playlist. we’re not saying that The Usual Place is a math rock bar per se, but we’re definitely saying that they played to the crowd with math rock favorites like CHON, Polyphia, and Covet themselves.
-People would talk about their other favorite tracks, if they’d heard of other bands, how long they’d been listening to math rock, etc. For instance, after after CHON, the kid behind me asked another if he’d heard of Strawberry Girls, which he hadn’t, but checked out on his phone.
+People would talk about their other favorite tracks, if they’d heard of other bands, how long they’d been listening to math rock, etc. For instance, after CHON, the kid behind me asked another if he’d heard of Strawberry Girls, which he hadn’t, but checked out on his phone.
 The same kid commented on another person’s Callous Daoboys shirt, and he’d never heard of them before – he also checked them out on his phone, and they started talking about mathcore.
 It was a great little moment.

 Up next, The Velvet Teen really showed off their pro side when their laptop malfunctioned just before the show and came up with an entirely different setlist.
-When we saw them in 2020 with Caspian we knew they were good, but a stunt like with a discography like theirs just takes a top-tier level of practice and dedication, so hats off to them.
+When we saw them in 2020 with Caspian we knew they were good, but a stunt like that with a discography like theirs takes a top-tier level of practice and dedication, so hats off to them.
 We’re not sure what the old set would have sounded like, but we were really into this one.
 This performance was certainly more raw than at the Caspian show, but all the better for it with it’s primal, back to basics nature.

 It was definitely a very cool move to see bassist Brandon Dove wielding the electric violin with some pedals to recreate the dramatic string tones of Technicolor, especially when he switches back over to bass for the booming outro.
 Typically, bass isn’t the first thing of when we think of Covet, but Brandon’s coolly comprehensive backup for Yvette’s flurries and effects was audibly noted throughout the set.

 Drummer Jessica Burdeaux drives the band with laser focus, and it’s cool to hear a slightly weightier snare tone backing up the songs.
 Not that there was anything wrong with former drummer Forrest Rice’s tone, because his is indisputable, but in the end Jessica’s darker tone allows for a little more articulation in the band’s guitar and bass mix to come through.
-This was really evident on “Atreyu” and “Parachute,” where the band actually sounded more math rock than ever – parts that felt more groove-oriented on the record seemed a lot more pronounced, which we loved.
+This was really evident on “Atreyu” and “Parachute,” where the band actually sounded more math rock than ever – parts that felt more groove-oriented on the record seemed a lot more pronounced on stage, which we loved.

 You can tell that Yvette, Brandon and Jessica have put a lot of practice into working together, beyond just perfecting/translating their own parts.
 They’ve put a lot of energy into being a functional team, which is something any band needs, which can be more complex than it sounds.
 Working with empathetically work with each other, being able to improvise, being able to stay motivated and positive… these were the attributes we noticed most on stage.
 With so little time elapsed since Covet nearly disbanded earlier this year, it’s beyond impressive for the chemistry to have grown into what it is, and we can only imagine what it means for the future of the band.